burger

 7. Complete the procedure.

-8. Your email address is now configured in your device's app.
+8. That's it, your email address is now configured in the app on your device.

 Recommended settings